stephenscaff/jumpoff-wp/readme.md

 ### Features

 - Gulp for task running
-- A lightweight front-end framework of sorts, with sensible scss/js structuring and a js includes system (see src/assets/js/app.js),
+- A lightweight front-end framework of sorts, with sensible scss/js structuring.
 - Organization by partials and components
 - A php approach to field management via ACF and Stout Logic's ACF Builder
 - Custom drag and drop modules for content authorship